Sample and Feature Selection with FPS and CUR

 Suppose we want to select the 10 most diverse environments for each chemical species.

-First, we can use the keys_to_properties operation in metatensor to move the neighbour species indices to the properties of the TensorBlocks.
+First, we can use the keys_to_properties operation in metatensor to move the neighbor species indices to the properties of the TensorBlocks.
 The resulting descriptor will be a TensorMap comprised of three blocks, one for each chemical species, where the chemical species indices are solely present in the keys.

 print("----Atomic environment selection-----")